edgexfoundry/device-onvif-camera/doc/custom-metadata-feature.md

 # Custom Metadata

-Custom metadata can be applied and retreived for each camera added to the service.
+Custom metadata can be applied and retrieved for each camera added to the service.

 ## Usage

 - The `CustomMetadata` map is an element in the `ProtocolProperties` device field.
-It is initialized to be empty, so the user can add their desired fields.
+It is initialized to be empty on discovery, so the user can add their desired fields.
+Otherwise, the user can pre-define this field in a camera.toml file.

 ### Preset Custom Metadata

-If you add pre-defined devices, set up the CustomMetadata object as shown in the camera.toml.example file.
+If you add pre-defined devices, set up the `CustomMetadata` object as shown in the camera.toml.example file.

 ```toml
 # Pre-defined Devices